DeviationTX/deviation-manual/source/ch_install.rst

 You can download the Walkera tool from: https://drive.google.com/drive/u/0/folders/0B6SupsT8-3_BYXNQM1dOUlRYcGM

-The Deviation Uploader can be downloaded from http://deviationtx.com/downloads-new/category/161-dfu-usb-tool
+The Deviation Uploader tool can be downloaded from http://deviationtx.com/downloads-new/category/161-dfu-usb-tool

-If you are using Windows, you need to install the appropriate drivers.
+If you are using Windows™, you need to install the appropriate USB drivers.
 See the section on :ref:`windows_drivers`

 Unzip the tools and install them locally.
-It is recommended that you test the DFU tool by first upgrading your TX to a different version of Walkera firmware.
+If you are using the Deviation Uploader tool, it is not necessary to unzip the firmware you downloaded.
+It is recommended that you test the DFU tool by first updating your TX to a different version of Walkera firmware.

-If you are upgrading from a previous Deviation release, it is strongly recommended that you back-up the 'models' directory from the transmitter as well as the 'tx.ini' and the 'hardware.ini' files to ensure you don’t lose any model or transmitter configuration.
+If you are updating from a previous Deviation release, it is strongly recommended that you back-up the 'models' directory from the transmitter as well as the 'tx.ini' and the 'hardware.ini' files to ensure you don’t lose any model or transmitter configuration.